robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Updates to the website

-- Once you've cloned the repo and have all the packages install, the main command to build/update the website is this:
+- Once you've cloned the repo and have all the packages installed, the updating the website is done via:

 ```
 rmarkdown::render_site(encoding = "UTF-8")